MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/storage/storagemanager.md

 # Storage Manager

-The storage manager acts like a storage for the [corpus](../cdm/corpus.md) and is used to interact with [storage adapters](storageadapter.md).
+The storage manager acts like a storage for the [Corpus](../cdm/corpus.md) and is used to interact with [storage adapters](storageadapter.md).
+It is extended by *StorageManagerBase* in C#.

 ```
-public class StorageManager
+public interface StorageManager
 ```
+*StorageManager is a class in Python and TypeScript.*

 ## Constructors
 |Name|Description|